jeremytammik/tbc/a/2000_visual_api.md

 The API is probably returning the same values.

 - Hosts will return 1 face, because in construction, you would refer to the area of a wall material (for example) as the area to be covered when looking at the wall.
-- Stairs, railing, ramps, site, and curtain wall also have special behavior.
+- Stairs, railing, ramps, site, and curtain wall also have special behaviour.
 - Loaded families (like windows) will report an area including all faces.

 This is confirmed and workarounds are posted in the Revit Clinic article